sdoeringNew/idea-code-formatter-maven-plugin/README.md

 ### Minimal config example

-Validate all .java files recursively in ``src/main/java`` and ``src/test/java`` using the IntelliJ IDEAs default code format settings:
+Validate all .java files recursively in ``src/main/java`` and ``src/test/java`` using the IntelliJ IDEAs default code format settings.

 ```xml